lbrndnr/ImagePickerSheetController/Carthage/Checkouts/Quick/CONTRIBUTING.md

   README or other documentation.
 - Be sure the unit tests for both the OS X and iOS targets of both Quick and Nimble pass before submitting your pull request.
-You can run all the iOS and OS X unit tests using `rake test`.
+You can run all the iOS and OS X unit tests using `rake`.
 - To make minor updates to old versions of Quick that support Swift 1.1, issue a pull request against the `swift-1.1` branch.
 The master branch supports Swift 1.2.
 Travis CI will only pass for pull requests